 Today, Gateway is at a crossroads and a new vision is necessary to shape the park's future.
-This new vision is found in this Draft Final General Management Plan / Environmental Impact Statement (GMP/EIS).
+This new vision is found in this Draft General Management Plan / Environmental Impact Statement (GMP/EIS).
 Like businesses, schools, and community groups, national park managers make choices each day about where to focus time and money.
 Often there are competing priorities that make these choices difficult.
 Is fixing a roof, protecting a beach, or giving a school group tour more important that day?
 A park's GMP helps guide managers and staff as they balance these choices.
 It helps park managers focus on what is most important in carrying out a new 20-year vision for Gateway and the mission of the NPS.

 Gateway's first GMP was finished in 1979.
 Almost 35 years later, the world is a different place, with constantly changing ideas and expectations for leisure services and information.
 New studies have led to a better understanding of the significance of Gateway's natural and cultural resources and current threats.
 In addition, the needs of visitors are very different today than they were a generation ago.
 The U.S. population is growing older and more diverse, children are spending less time outdoors, and technology is bringing rapid changes.
-Recent-events such as Hurricane Sandy have brought The increasing body of scientific information regarding climate change and projections of sea level rise, coupled with recent events such as Hurricane Sandy describe a new reality and urgency to find ways to protect, improve, and sustain our natural and cultural resources while still providing a great place to relax and have fun.
+Recent events such as Hurricane Sandy have brought a new reality and urgency to find ways to protect, improve, and sustain our natural and cultural resources while still providing a great place to relax and have fun.
 New opportunities to work cooperatively with New York City have emerged and the value of parks in urban areas to enhance quality of life is finally being recognized.